Gil4390/Sadna/README.md

 Dina Agapov - 207181629

-Hello! weolocme to Sadna Express, our trading system program. we are third year students in software engineering in Ben Gurion University, we wrote this project for "Sadna" course.
+Hello! welocome to Sadna Express, our trading system program. we are third year students in software engineering in Ben Gurion University, we wrote this project for "Sadna" course.

 # State Configuration File: